 Eric Clapton and his work provide examples of:

 - The Alcoholic: He was a huge drinker from the 1970's until he got clean in 1987.
 Clapton related in his autobiography how he once played an entire concert on his back with the microphone lying next to him because he was too drunk to stand.

 - Blasphemous Praise: Clapton was a subject of this, with some graffiti in London saying "Clapton is God."

-- Breakup Breakout: Averted: some rock fans who know him from Cream, John Mayall's Bluesbreakers and Derek And The Dominos hate his solo music.
+- Breakup Breakout: Averted: some rock fans who know him from The Yardbirds, Cream, John Mayall's Bluesbreakers and Derek And The Dominos hate his solo music.

 - The Cover Changes The Gender: Some King and Queen-swapping goes on in "Change the World", originally sung by Wynonna.

-- Dream Team: Cream was considered a supergroup, as was Derek And The Dominos.
+- Dream Team: Cream was considered a super-group, as was Powerhouse, Blind Faith and Derek And The Dominos.
 Clapton also appeared with The Louisiana Gator-Boys in Blues Brothers 2000 with Bo Diddley, Dr. John, B.B.
 King, Gary U.S. Bonds, and Jeff Baxter.